Currently, these are the steps Unattended Baggage is taking to become an anti-racist & radically inclusive media collective.

 In terms of physically making our work accessible for the Disabled community, this is still something we are working towards.
 New York City, where we produce a majority of our work, is surprisingly ableist in its city planning, especially as it pertains to buildings and transportation.
 Despite this, we strive to keep any live events inaccessible locations.
 If the venue is inaccessible for a person with a Disability or if a person with a Disability requires accommodations such as interpreters or audio devices, we encourage those with disabilities to contact us.
 We will do our very best to accommodate them and provide a remote option for viewing if they cannot enter the premises of the event physically.

 We have not yet had a live performance with interpreters, listening devices, or autism-friendly performances due to budgetary constraints.
-However, we hope that by 2025 we will be able to allocate more funding to keep our work accessible for Disabled communities and can use said funding to hire interpreters and audio devices and add autism-friendly performances to our longer-running stage performances.
+However, we hope that by 2025 we pledge to allocate more funding to keep our work accessible for Disabled communities by hiring interpreters and audio devices and add autism-friendly performances to our longer-running stage performances.
 We also aim to have a subtitle option available for all of our film projects by then.

 We also aim to increase non-white artists in our core artistic leadership.
 However, in the interest of radical transparency, the way our collective operates is somewhat anarchistic and inconsistent.

 For this reason, we also have no desire to exploit Black, Brown, Indigenous, and AAPI artists and administrators in leadership roles on a volunteer basis so that we can say we're a diverse company.
 Instead, we promise to continue to reassess and shift our core artistic structure on an ongoing basis as the need for more leadership evolves.
-In addition, as we continue to secure proper funding, we strive to build relationships with more leaders of the Black, Brown, Indigenous, and AAPI communities.
+In addition, as we continue to secure proper funding (we pledge to increase our stipends by 2025), we strive to build relationships with more leaders of the Black, Brown, Indigenous, and AAPI communities.

-While programming for our company is decided internally and we do not have a formal official submission process, our hope is by 2025 that half of our programming will feature non-white and Disabled talent at the helm of creation, including in front of and behind the scenes.
+While programming for our company is decided internally and we do not have a formal official submission process, we pledge by 2025 that half of our programming will feature non-white and Disabled talent at the helm of creation, including in front of and behind the scenes.
 If you identify as a non-white or Disabled artist and wish to collaborate with us, reach out to us.
 We would love to hear from you.